 They are exceptional young women aged 18-25 who demonstrate leadership, maturity and compassion.
 They have made significant difference in Metro Vancouver through their commitment to a cause or pursuit of a personal dream while showing perseverance, innovation and a keen understanding of community issues.

 This award category recognizes a business or organization that has implemented a unique workplace culture.
 It supports and responds to the diverse needs of its employees, encouraging them to balance the demands and rewards of career, family, community and personal growth.
-This business or organization acknowledges the additional challenges that its female employees may face and proactively supports the success and advancement of women in its workplace.
+This business or organization acknowledges the additional challenges that its underrepresented employees may face and proactively supports the success and advancement of women in its workplace.

 We strongly encourage nominations that recognize the contributions of Black, Indigenous and People of Colour, as well as 2SLGBTQIA+ individuals.
 These awards honour all women, including trans women.